intake24/intake24/apps/docs/admin/surveys/schemes.md

 Each field has:

 - `Field ID` - unique field identifier to internal link the data
-- `Field label` - customizable CSV column header in export file
+- `Field label` - customizable CSV column header in export file, if empty `Field ID` will be used

 #### User record fields